-Running everyday can get boring sometimes.
+Running every day can get boring sometimes.
 It happened to me there was a point in time when I got bored of running and started cycling more often.
 I had been running for over 15 years.
 Running every day is not for everybody if you have never run before.
-Running requires lot of patience and practice.
-You have to be at it to be able to make it your daily routine.
+Running requires a lot of patience and practice.
+You have to beat it to be able to make it your daily routine.

 Here are a few simple tips that one can follow.
 This is applicable to both the new first time runners and those who have been running but once in a way get bored

 Start Easy: Do not go all out the first time.
 Start easy and gradually progress if you are a beginner and new to the concept of running.

 Keep short distances: Learn to start running by keeping short distances.
 Do not start with sprinting.
 That is not running.
 I always find people when they start running they start sprinting.
 Sprinting tires you within seconds of the start.
 More so when you have never ever run in your life.
 Jogging is the way to start.